Fantasy football hero Kulusevski should prove a dream signing for Juventus | Goal.com

 Having been deemed surplus to requirements at Atalanta for the 2019-20 campaign, Kulusevski was loaned to Parma last summer and started the season behind the likes of Yann Karamoh in the pecking order at the Ennio Tardini.

-Just six months on, Juventus have signed the versatile attacking midfielder for €35 million (£30m/$39m), and a further €9m (£7.7m/$10.1m) in potential add-ons.
-He will remain on loan at Parma until the end of the season.
+Just six months on, Juventus have signed the versatile attacking midfielder for €35 million (£30m/$39m), and a further €9m (£7.7m/$10.1m) in potential add-ons, although he will remain on loan at Parma until the end of the season.

 It obviously represents a significant gamble on a player who has played just 22 games in Italy's top flight but the Bianconeri have never had any doubts about Kulusevki's potential.